polarbart/SuperHexagonAI/README.md

 In order to always run the game with admin privileges right click on the Super Hexagon executable `superhexagon.exe`, select `Properties` and within the `Compatability` tab check `Run this program as an administrator`.

+The game should be in windowed mode and VSync should be disabled.

 Additionally, you need to compile the C++ library.
-Make sure you have a Visual Studio compiler installed, including CMake.
+Make sure you have a Visual Studio compiler (MSVC C++ x64/x86 build tools) installed, including CMake (C++ CMake tools for Windows) and a Windows 10 SDK.

-The game should be in windowed mode and VSync should be disabled.
+Also make sure that CMake can be called from the commandline.

 Clone the repository.
 ```